sindresorhus/is-url-superb/readme.md

 # is-url-superb [![Build Status](https://travis-ci.org/sindresorhus/is-url-superb.svg?branch=master)](https://travis-ci.org/sindresorhus/is-url-superb)

-> Check if a string is an URL
+> Check if a string is a URL

 Created because the [`is-url`](https://github.com/segmentio/is-url) module is too loose.
 This module depends on a much more comprehensive [regex](https://github.com/kevva/url-regex).